-All the warning signs were there, but I dismissed each, as they seemed so common and individually not threatening.
+All the warning signs were there but I dismissed each of them, as they seemed so common and individually not threatening.
 I would convince myself that I was fine, nothing was wrong.

 In the 2nd week of May 2014, I finished my finals and finally felt like I would have more time for myself to rest and re-energize, surely that’s all I needed.
 That Saturday, my mom and I decided to go out shopping.
-We were at a thrift shop and everything seemed completely normal, other than the shortness of breath, headaches and fatigue I was experiencing.
-When suddenly I felt a wave of heat going through my chest, the room began spinning and something wasn’t right with the right side of my face and left arm.
-Hindsight being 20/20, this is where we should have called an ambulance and rushed to the hospital, but I was still in denial that anything was seriously wrong with me.
-I agreed to go to the hospital, but we could drive ourselves there, no need to panic.
+We were at a thrift shop and everything seemed completely normal, other than the shortness of breath, headaches and fatigue I had been experiencing for some time.
+Then suddenly, I felt a wave of heat going through my chest and the room began spinning and something wasn’t right with the right side of my face and left arm.
+Hindsight being 20/20, this was when we should have called an ambulance and rushed to the hospital., but I was still in denial that anything was seriously wrong with me.
+I agreed to go to the hospital but we would drive ourselves there; there was no need to panic.

 When we arrived at the ER, I was immediately checked into a room and luckily, unlike many others, I was diagnosed with TTP rather quickly.
-The doctors provided me with the information they could and explained how rare a disorder it is.
-It was also at this time that I learned of the suspected trigger to my TTP - I was expecting, unbeknownst to me.
-I remember that exact moment I found out; I was an even combination of ecstatic and afraid.
-I knew I was nowhere near ready to be a mother, but then again who really ever is?
-I kept this exciting news to myself for the time being, I didn’t want to share such joyous news while I was in the hospital being treated for TTP.
+The doctors provided me with the information they could, and explained how rare a disorder it is.
+It was also at this time that I learned of the suspected trigger to my TTP - I was expecting a baby, unbeknownst to me.
+I remember that exact moment when I found out; I was an even combination of ecstatic and afraid.
+I knew that I was nowhere near ready to be a mother but then again who really ever is?
+I kept this exciting news to myself for the time being.
+I did not want to share such joyous news while I was in the hospital being treated for TTP.
 Unfortunately, before I was able to share the news with anyone, I found out that I had lost the pregnancy.
 I was devastated!

 My treatment while in the hospital included: a number of plasma exchanges, blood transfusions, a bone marrow test, a liver biopsy and chemo.
-Throughout my hospital stay, I experienced an array of emotions including, happiness with positive test results and anxiety in relation to my health and just being around large groups of people, at times I felt like I was on a roller coaster with my emotions.
+Throughout my hospital stay, I experienced an array of emotions.
+I felt happiness with positive test results and anxiety in relation to my health.
+At certain times, being around large groups of people made me feel like I was on a roller coaster with my emotions.

-I found it frustrating that doctors had no answer as to how I could heal or help myself get better from TTP, which led me to Google, as surely there must be answers to my seemingly simple questions.
+I found it frustrating that doctors had no answer as to how I could heal or help myself get better from TTP, which led me to Google.
+Surely, there must be answers to my seemingly simple questions.
 My Google search is what ultimately lead me to finding an inspiring all-natural fellow TTP survivor.
 She taught me how to live organic and meditate, which she believes has helped her both physically and mentally.
 I continued to research and read up on natural ways to heal, which I believe helped me tremendously.
 My liver enzymes kept rising during my hospital stay.
-I found a local organic smoothie that I drank that for 2 days and my liver enzymes went back to normal.
-Whether it was the smoothie or not, I believe it worked and that is why, to this day I still have my daily dose of vitamin green.
+I found a local organic smoothie that I drank for 2 days and my liver enzymes went back to normal.
+Whether it was the smoothie or not, I believe it worked and that is why to this day, I still have my daily dose of vitamin green.

-When the time finally came to be discharged, I felt confident in leaving the hospital and continuing treatment as an outpatient because I had an incredible team of Doctors at UCSD Hillcrest.
-They genuinely cared for my health, well being and emotional state.
-Each doctor, nurse and student that cared for me had a thirst for knowledge and were passionate about trying to help my while understanding this, this alone gave me hope that maybe some day there will be more answers available for TTP patients or even a cure.
+When the time finally came to be discharged, I felt confident in leaving the hospital and continuing treatment as an outpatient because I had an incredible team of doctors at UCSD Hillcrest.
+They genuinely cared for my health, well-being and emotional state.
+Each doctor, nurse and student that cared for me had a thirst for knowledge and were passionate about trying to help me and understand this disease.
+This alone gave me hope that maybe someday, there will be more answers available for TTP patients or even a cure.

-I’d like to say that I was strong throughout my TTP experience and that I did not have panic attacks and freak out, but the truth is, it was my mom who really held it together and it was her strength that got me through.
+I would like to say that I was strong throughout my TTP experience and that I did not have panic attacks and freak out.
+The truth is that it was my mom who really held it together and it was her strength that got me through this whole situation.
 Whether she was keeping it together inside or not, her appearance gave me reassurance.
-With her strength, combined with my dad’s faith for a positive outcome, I was able to still smile everyday.
+With her strength, combined with my dad’s faith for a positive outcome, I was able to still smile every day.
 I will forever appreciate all of the visitors, positive comments and vibes through social media and over the phone that I received during my stay in the hospital.
-I definitely feel like I left the hospital a changed person.
-I was happier, more full of life than ever before, and eager to learn more about this disease to help make a difference for other TTP patients.
+I definitely feel that I left the hospital a changed person.
+I am happier, and more full of life than ever before.
+I am eager to learn more about this disease to help make a difference for other TTP patients.